JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 The better your initial sampling, the better ReSTIR does.
 The quality of your final result heavily depends on the quality of the initial samples you feed into it.

+(TODO: Diagram of feeding mediocre/good samples through a reservoir/sieve)

 For this reason, it's important that you improve the initial sampling process.
 This could take the form of generating more initial samples, or improving your sampling strategy.

 For ReSTIR DI, taking more initial samples is viable, as samples are just random lights, and are fairly cheap to generate.

 For ReSTIR GI, even 1 initial sample is already expensive, as each sample involves tracing a ray.
-Instead, we'll have to be smart about _how_ we trace that 1 ray.
+Instead of increasing initial sample count, we'll have to be smart about _how_ we obtain that 1 sample.

 In the next two sections of the frame breakdown, we will discuss how I improved initial sampling for ReSTIR DI and GI.